mirage/mirage-www/tmpl/wiki/packages.md

   multiple `opam` packages via multiple `<name>.opam` files in the same repo.
   See [rgrinberg](http://rgrinberg.com/posts/optional-dependencies-considered-harmful/)'s
   post for a rationale
-- we prefer a one-to-one mapping of `ocamlfind` package to `opam` package.
+- we prefer to use the same name for both the `ocamlfind` package and the `opam` package.
 This is to avoid misunderstandings over whether you need to type `mirage-types.lwt` or `mirage-types-lwt` in the current context.
 - we write `CHANGES.md` entries in the same style, to ensure they are parseable by `topkg`
 - we do not enable warnings as errors in the repo; instead we turn these on for